Wondering what affiliate marketing is all about? Read on to learn everything you need to know!

 3. The Affiliate/Publisher

 That’s you!
-You’re either an individual or a company who markets the seller’s products to an audience (with hopefully high intent to purchase).
+You’re either an individual or a company that markets the seller’s products to an audience (with hopefully high intent to purchase).

-Affiliates generally have passion, authority and a following for the topic they’re selling for.
+Affiliates generally have passion, authority, and a following for the topic they’re selling a product or service for.
 Beauty bloggers become affiliates for Sephora.
-Dog lovers become affiliates for all kinds of pet sites (food, apparel, grooming etc.).
+Dog lovers become affiliates for all kinds of pet sites (food, apparel, grooming, etc.).

-But there’s literally a niche audience for everything: mattresses, clothing, accounting software, home decor.
+But there’s literally an audience for everything: mattresses, clothing, accounting software, home decor.
 For you, it’s really about aligning your expertise with the thing you’re hoping to promote.

-For example, if you’re a successful small business owner, you can probably write with authority about the tools it takes to run a successful business.
-You could write about everything from time tracking software to email marketing software, accounting software and the best leadership books.
+For example, if you’re a successful small business owner, you can probably write with authority about the tools it takes to run a successful company.
+You could write about everything from time tracking software to email marketing software, accounting software, and the best leadership books.

 4. The Consumer

-When consumers buy goods through affiliates, the affiliate and the seller share the profit.
+When a consumer purchases a product or service through affiliates, the affiliate, and the seller share the profit.
 Sometimes the consumer will be aware that they’re clicking on affiliate links.
 They probably don’t mind, because it doesn’t impact the price they pay.
 In fact, they might be happy to help support your website/blog.

 But you’ll also want to make sure you’re attracting the right niche audience.
 Back to our dog influencer example: If I put all my doggy stuff on my personal Instagram account, I wouldn’t only attract dog lovers, and the dog lovers I did attract might be put off by the other content I posted.

 But if I built an account entirely for my influencer pup … Now, anybody who follows this account is definitely a dog lover and much more likely to be interested in buying all the dog-related stuff I post.
-By focusing my content to attract the audience with the highest intent, I can drive higher conversion.
+By focusing my content to attract the audience with the highest intent, I can drive a higher conversion rate.

 How Do You Get Paid As an Affiliate Marketer?

 Affiliate marketers apply to be part of various affiliate programs with sellers.
-Most join a number of different affiliate marketing programs so that they can recommend products from different sellers.
+Most join several different affiliate marketing programs so that they can recommend products from different sellers.

 This can get pretty competitive, as you can read in this article about “mattress wars.”
 But, at a high level, most affiliate marketing programs are structured in one of the following ways:

-In this model, the consumer has to actually complete a purchase before you make any money.
+In this model, the consumer has to actually complete a purchase before you make any revenue.
 Once they complete a sale, you’ll get a percentage of their purchase price.

 Obviously, it’s easier to drive the $5 free trials than it is to influence the upgrade 30 days later.
 But that’s where producing content that appeals to the right kind of audience is key, and can lead to a very lucrative affiliate income stream.

-Examples of pay-per-click affiliate marketing programs are visible on almost every news site you visit today.
+Examples of pay-per-click affiliate marketing programs are visible on almost every news website you visit today.
 You know those links served at the bottom of a news story?
-They look like they belong to the site you’re on, but when you click on them you end up somewhere else?
+They look like they belong, but when you click on them you end up somewhere else?
 They’re most likely pay-per-click advertising.